Jovan-Popovic/GameFinity-Backend/README.md

 - `GET /games` - Get all the games, no authentication required.

-- `GET /games?limit=0&offset=0` - Get all the games with queries, no authentication required.
+- `GET /games?limit=0&offset=0` - Get all the games with queries, limit presents maximum amount of returned games, offset presents amount of skipped games from the start of the request, no authentication required.

 - `GET /game/:name` - Get the game by name, authentication required.